 The legal status of electronic bills of lading

-The International Chamber of Commerce Banking Commission, on the recommendation of the Legal Committee, appointed Clyde & Co LLP to conduct a survey on the legal status of eB/Ls, whether in the form of an electronic record or in paper format when converted from an electronic record.
-The survey covers the following ten jurisdictions: UK (English law), USA (NY law), Germany, Netherlands, UAE, China, Singapore, Brazil, India and Russia.
+The ICC Banking Commission, on the recommendation of the Legal Committee, appointed by Clyde & Co., to conduct a survey on the legal status of eB/Ls, whether in the form of an electronic record or in paper format when converted from an electronic record.
+The survey covers the following ten jurisdictions: Brazil, China, Germany, India, the Netherlands, Russia, Singapore, United Arab Emirates, United Kingdom (English law), United States (New York law).
 This report sets out the relevant issues and the results of the survey.